A Day I Will Always Remember

 After running for 5-10 minutes, I had fallen so far behind that I could no longer see the team.
 I couldn’t breathe, my legs hurt, and my chest hurt.
 Eventually, I had no idea where I was going and I began to panic on the side of the road.
 Negativity began to fill my brain.
 I couldn’t convince myself to calm down, and I felt like I was wasting my time running with the team.

-I began to run back the way I came, embarrassed, ashamed and scared.
+I began to run back the way I came, embarrassed, ashamed, and scared.
 I felt like a complete failure and like I would never get better.
-I kept running on the side of the road until a vehicle pulled over a couple feet in front of me.
+I kept running on the side of the road until a vehicle pulled over a couple of feet in front of me.
 It was a staff member I trust more than anybody on this campus.
 He asked me what I was doing and where I was going, and the shame I felt just increased as I explained to him what happened.

 My drive had dissolved.
 I felt powerless.
 All the running I had been doing seemed so futile and pointless until he told me how proud he was of me for trying.
 He told me my goal of being a better runner was inspiring.
 In that moment, I heard what he was saying but I couldn’t feel it.
 I couldn’t understand it.